 In our \QSCDFF -based quantum PKC, Alice encrypts a single-bit message using an $O(n\log n)$-qubit encryption key.
-We wish to show how to increase the size of Alice's encryption message and construct a multi-bit quantum PKC built upon a generalization of \QSCDFF , called \QSCDC\ (QSCD with cyclic permutations), which is the distinction problem among multiple ensembles of quantum states.
+We wish to show how to increase the size of Alice's encryption message and construct a multi-bit quantum PKC built upon a generalization of \QSCDFF , called \QSCDC\ (QSCD with cyclic permutations), which is a distinction problem among {\em multiple ensembles} of quantum states.
 Recall that Definition~\ref{q-ind} has introduced the notion of computational indistinguishability between two ensembles of quantum states.
-This notion can be naturally generalized as follows to multiple quantum state ensembles. \begin{definition} We say that $m$ ensembles $\{\rho_0(l)\}_{l\in \nat},...,\{\rho_{m-1}(l)\}_{l\in \nat}$ of quantum states are {\em computationally indistinguishable\/} if, for any distinct pair $i,j\in\integer_{m}$, the advantage between the two ensembles $\{\rho_{i}(l)\}_{l\in \nat}$ and $\{\rho_{j}(l)\}_{l\in \nat}$ is negligible for any polynomial-time quantum algorithm ${\cal A}$; namely, for any two ensembles $\{\rho_{i}(l)\}_{l\in \nat}$ and $\{\rho_{j}(l)\}_{l\in \nat}$, any polynomial $p$, any polynomial-time quantum algorithm ${\cal A}$, and any sufficiently large number $l$, we have
+This notion can be naturally generalized as follows to multiple quantum state ensembles. \begin{definition} We say that $m$ ensembles $\{\rho_0(l)\}_{l\in \nat},...,\{\rho_{m-1}(l)\}_{l\in \nat}$ of quantum states are {\em computationally indistinguishable\/} if, for any distinct pair $i,j\in\integer_{m}$, the advantage of distinguishing between the two ensembles $\{\rho_{i}(l)\}_{l\in \nat}$ and $\{\rho_{j}(l)\}_{l\in \nat}$ is negligible for any polynomial-time quantum algorithm ${\cal A}$; namely, for any two ensembles $\{\rho_{i}(l)\}_{l\in \nat}$ and $\{\rho_{j}(l)\}_{l\in \nat}$, any polynomial $p$, any polynomial-time quantum algorithm ${\cal A}$, and any sufficiently large number $l$, it holds that